How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Pathways of Harms to Democracy

-Swarms can even tip latent norms into action~\cite{centola2018experimental} or dampen conformity, accelerating anti-democratic political action~\cite{baronchelli2024shaping}.
-Rather than occupying central or influential positions, these agents could operate on the periphery of social networks, where early mobilization often begins~\cite{barbera2015critical}.
-Similar strategies can be weaponized for micro-targeted voter suppression or mobilization on behalf of specific parties and causes.
-Reinforcement-learning agents run thousands of messaging experiments per hour, iteratively adjusting content while classifiers mine engagement metrics and textual responses to infer voting intent and gauge each tactic's success.
+Swarms may tip norms into action or dampen conformity, accelerating anti-democratic action~\cite{centola2018}.
+Rather than occupying central or influential positions, these agents could operate on the periphery of social networks, where early mobilization often begins~\cite{barbera2015}.
+Similar strategies can be weaponized for micro-targeted voter suppression or mobilization.
+Reinforcement-learning agents could run thousands of experiments per hour, iteratively adjusting content while mining engagement and responses to infer voting intent and tactic success.